leouieda/python-hawaii-2017/README.md

 This is going to be a hands-on workshop of the basic concepts you'll need to use Python for your research and studies.
-Students who complete the workshop should be able to use Python to gather data from one or more files, process the data, run an analysis, make publication quality figures, and save the output.
+Participants who complete the workshop should be able to use Python to gather data from one or more files, process the data, run an analysis, make publication quality figures, and save the output.

 ## Schedule